MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/gear/2016-01-16-soundslice.markdown

 ## Some Context

-Below is my interview with [Adrian Holovaty&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.holovaty.com), guitarist, educator, and software developer.
+Below is my interview with [Adrian Holovaty&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.holovaty.com), co-creator of Soundslice, gypsy jazz guitarist, educator, and one of the world's leading web software developers.

 In May 2013, a friend told me about [Soundslice&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://soundslice.com).
 I checked it out and was blown away.
 My first thought was: "Finally, someone has built something I've been too lazy to do myself!!"
 I was stunned to see that it was built by the guy who'd started the [Python&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Python_(programming_language))-based [Django web framework&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Django_(web_framework)).
 My full-time work is in web-based software development, so I already knew about Adrian peripherally.
 To find him behind Soundslice was exciting because it was nice to see another programmer/musician.